-Saffron is usually associated more with gourmet cuisine and Middle Eastern delicacies than with herbal medicine, but the lack of popularity does not entail lack of effectiveness.
-Saffron contains a diverse range of carotenoids, most notably crocin, that have been used in Persia as a folk remedy for insomnia and despondency since before the Common Era.
-Soaking a few leaves and stems in warm (but not boiling) water will release the aroma and medicinal properties hidden in saffron, to be drunk slowly one hour before bedtime.
+Saffron is usually more associated with gourmet cuisine and Middle Eastern delicacies than with herbal medicine, but the lack of popularity does not entail lack of effectiveness.
+Saffron contains a diverse range of carotenoids, most notably crocin, that have been used in Persia as a folk remedy for insomnia and despondency.
+Soaking a few leaves and stems in warm (but not boiling) water will release the aroma and medicinal properties hidden in saffron that can be enjoyed an hour before bedtime.

 4. Kava Kava (Piper methysticum)

 Whether consumed as a supplement or peacefully sipped as a tea, these herbs will reduce anxiety.
-You do not want to spend your whole life trapped in the worries of your mind, and there is a way out.
-Taking a moment aside to deeply breathe and seek additional help from natural plants will make a world of difference.
+You do not have to spend your whole life trapped in the worries of your mind.
+Instead, take a moment to deeply breathe, rely on plants, and feel better already!

 - BMJ Global Health, St. John's wort for depression-an overview and meta-analysis of randomised clinical trials, 1996

 - Phytotherapy Research, Anxiolytic and hypnotic effect of Crocus sativus aqueous extract and its constituents, crocin and safranal, in mice, 2009